 - 6.2.1.
-F.Y.B.Sc.: A student shall offer any one of the course combinations available in the F.Y.B.Sc., with three Subjects and two Special Courses. - 6.2.1.1.
+F.Y.B.Sc.: A student shall offer any one of the course combinations available in the FYBSc, with three Subjects and two Special Courses. - 6.2.1.1.
 Only students who have Biology as a subject in Std.
-XII may opt for combinations 1 to 6 (refer Table 6.2., F.Y.B.Sc.). - 6.2.1.2.
-Only students who have Mathematics as a subject at HSC or other qualifying exam may opt for combinations with Mathematics, Statistics or Physics. - 6.2.1.3.
+XII may opt for combinations 1 to 6 (refer Table 6.2, FYBSc). - 6.2.1.2.
+Only students who have Mathematics as a subject at HSC (from Science stream only) or other qualifying exam in Science may opt for combinations with Mathematics, Statistics or Physics.

+- 6.2.1.3.
 Change of subjects will be allowed till a week after College beings, subject to availability of seats. - 6.2.2.
-S.Y.B.Sc.: The choice of subjects will be approved only at the end of the Semester II by the Heads of the concerned departments based entirely on merit (total of concerned subject marks across the preceding 2 semesters) and the availability of seats. - 6.2.3.
-T.Y.B.Sc.: Table 6.2. (page 51) lists the subjects offered at the T.Y.B.Sc.:

-- 6.2.3.1.
-Single Majors: Physics, Chemistry, Mathematics, Statistics, Life Sciences and Geology. - 6.2.3.2.
-Double Majors: Botany, Biochemistry, Life Science, Microbiology & Zoology, provided that the subject has been offered at the S.Y.B.Sc. level. - 6.2.3.3.
+S.Y.B.Sc.: The choice of subjects will be approved only at the end of the Semester II by the college in consultation with the Heads of the concerned departments based entirely on merit (total of concerned subject marks across the preceding 2 semesters) and the availability of seats. - 6.2.3.
+T.Y.B.Sc.: Table 6.2 lists the subjects offered at the TYBSc: - 6.2.3.1.
+Single Majors: Physics, Chemistry, Maths, Statistics, Life Sciences and Geology. - 6.2.3.2.
+Double Majors: Botany, Biochemistry, Life Science, Microbiology & Zoology, provided that the subject has been offered at the SYBSc level. - 6.2.3.3.
 The choice of major subject/s will be approved only at the end of the Semester IV by the HoDs of the concerned subjects based entirely on merit (total marks of 4 semesters of the concerned subject) and availability of seats.